mikepartelow/mikepartelow.github.io/docs/_posts/2023-10-31-docker-multi-stage-builds-for-testing.md

 How do we test that our `foundation` image maintains its contract to downstream users?

 We could write a test that inspects our image and validates our contracts.
+That could be awkward, since our existing testing framework, if we have one, is probably geared toward testing application or library code, not Docker images.

-We could also use multi-stage builds to run our tests during the *build* phase, failing the build if our tests fail.
+We can multi-stage builds to run our tests during the *build* phase, failing the build if our tests fail.

 ```Dockerfile
 # The image we want to release after testing